 You are born with SCD only if 2 genes are inherited—1 from each parent.

 If you have just 1 gene you are healthy, but you are a carrier of the disease.
 If 2 carriers have a child, there is a greater chance their child will have SCD.

 Parents who are each a carrier of a sickle cell gene have a 1 in 4 chance of having a child with SCD.

 Who is at risk for sickle cell disease?

 Having a family history of SCD increases your risk for the disease.
 SCD mainly affects people whose families came from Africa, Central America, South America, the Middle East, Asia, India, the Mediterranean, or Southern Europe.
 One in 365 Black babies in the U.S. is born with SCD.
 One in 13 Black babies in the U.S. carries the sickle cell gene.

 What are the symptoms of sickle cell disease?

 Splenic sequestration (pooling).
 The spleen becomes enlarged and painful when sickle cells get stuck there.
-Fewer red blood cells are able to move.
-This can cause a sudden drop in hemoglobin.
+Fewer red blood cells are able to move, causing a sudden drop in hemoglobin.
 It can be deadly if not treated at once.

 Priapism.
 The sickle cells block the blood vessels in the penis, causing great pain.
-If not treated right away, it can cause impotence.
+If not treated right away, it can cause erectile dysfunction.

 How is sickle cell disease diagnosed?